Grand Hotel (New Ulm, Minnesota): History

 After treaties were signed with local Native American tribes in 1851, the Minnesota River Valley was opened for settlement.
 In 1854, the first large group of settlers from the Chicago Land Society arrived in Brown County.
 The Society was organized by German immigrants in Chicago who desired to establish their own Midwestern colony, and New Ulm was platted in 1855.
 They were soon joined by Turner Germans from Cincinnati and formed the German Land Association of Minnesota.
 New Ulm was planned as a trading and agricultural center, but was unlike other area settlements in that it was not planned by or for the railroad; rather, the development relied on steamboats on the Minnesota River until the 1870s.

 The 1860 population of New Ulm was 635, with only two of non-German descent.
 Among the predominantly German population was Phillip H. Gross.
 Gross was born in Germany on October 12, 1809, and was a baker by trade.
 His first wife was a widow with three children, and together they had five more; she died in 1853 and he married again and had another five children with his second wife.
 He came to the United States in 1854, spending his first two years in Milwaukee, Wisconsin.
 In 1856 he joined a group going to New Ulm and started a hotel.

 The two-story wood-frame building was called the Minnesota Haus, and was the only business in the community providing room and board to visitors.
 Business was good, and after the hotel burned down in 1860, Gross rebuilt and renamed it as the larger Union Hotel.
 The hotel became a focal point of activity in New Ulm and during the Dakota War of 1862, when New Ulm itself was put under siege, served as a hospital as over 185 of the city's buildings were burned.
 Among the doctors at the hospital was William Worrall Mayo, who would later found the Mayo Clinic in Rochester, Minnesota.
 Commercial activity increased after the conflict increased as a new influx of settlers arrived to take advantage of land provided through the Homestead Act.
 New Ulm began developing into a producer, exporter and processor of agricultural products and became a regional center once the railroad arrived in the area in 1872.
 The Union Hotel flourished, but was destroyed by fire on July 5, 1875.
 The fire began in an adjacent large barn belonging to the hotel which spread to the main structure; the hotels furniture was saved but fire fighting efforts moved to saving other structures on the street.
-The loss was estimated at about $6,000; Gross was insured to $4,200.
+The loss was estimated at $6,000; Gross was insured to $4,200.